Big Brother Awards (Finland)

-The Big Brother Awards in Finland is the version of the international Privacy International's Big Brother Awards by Electronic Frontier Finland.
-The purpose of the Big Brother Awards is to draw attention to the violations of privacy that have occurred in society.
+The Big Brother Award in Finland (Isoveli-palkinto) is a critical prize awarded to individuals and organizations violating privacy and promoting a surveillance society.
+It is awarded by Electronic Frontier Finland.
+It is the Finnish version of the international Privacy International's Big Brother Awards.
 In year 2008 there were awards in three categories: personal, the government and private sector organization.

 In Finland, together with Big Brother Awards, there is also a positive nomination that is named after Winston Smith from George Orwell's book Nineteen Eighty-Four.
 This award is given to a person who or an organization which has advanced privacy protection and democracy most during the year.

+Award recipients

 Big Brother Awards in Finland have been recognized in years 2002, 2003, 2005, 2007, 2008, 2010, 2011, 2013 and 2015.

+In 2008, Electronic Frontier Finland awarded the Big Brother Award to the Ministry of Justice for its electronic voting trial.